 Where the lines lead in the distance is called "infinity."
 Including the infinity point in the picture adds a strong sense of depth, scale and perspective, and it brings the composition to a conclusion.

 Scale and Depth

 Choice of scale is a prime factor in composition because it sets the frame of reference.
-On 0132 e way of capturing the large expanses of space or large objects is by providing a sense of scale in your photographs.
+One way of capturing the large expanses of space or large objects is by providing a sense of scale in your photographs.
 The easiest way to do that is to include someone in the photograph.
 Everyone can relate to the size of a person.
 Other objects also can be used, as long as they are relative to the viewer.
-5FEE

 Photographs are two-dimensional, although the world around us is a three-dimensional one.
 To better enhance the two-dimensional aspect of the medium and introduce some depth, include foreground and/or background information into your picture.

 Contrast in photographic composition is an effective way to direct the viewer's attention to the center of interest.
 Positioning subject elements to create contrast gives them added emphasis.

 There are two types of tonal contrast, one related to black-and-white photography and the other related to color photography.

 In black-and-white photography, contrast is the difference in subject tones from white-to-gray-to-black or from the lightest tone to the darkest tone.
 In color photography, different colors create contrast.

 A high-quality black and white image can be used as background, especially after the contrast and brightness of the image are adjusted with photo-editing software.
 The close-up photograph of lavender foliage with its fine and soft texture was used on the cover of a brochure about herbs.